Featuring Robert Minhinnick, Kristian Evans, Sampurna Chattarji and Aaron Kent. Chaired by Zoë Brigley

 Climate emergency is more urgent than ever, as due to the Ukraine War, the world has come to an important moment in recognizing the problematic nature of our oil and gas dependency.
 Will this be an impetus to make change though?
 What holds us back, and what can writers and artists do about it?
 How can we encourage people to engage and pay attention?
 How can we mitigate paralysing climate doomism and depression?

 These questions will be discussed in the light of four recent anthologies.
 Eminent Welsh writer Robert Minhinnick edited Gorwelion / Horizons (Parthian 2021), and he will be accompanied by contributor and advisor, the renowned Indian writer, Sampurna Chattarji.
-Kate Simpson will discuss Out of Time: Poems from a Climate Emergency (Valley Press, 2021), along with Aaron Kent, co-editor of Footprints: An Anthology of New Ecopoetry (Broken Sleep, 2022).
+Also on the panel will be Aaron Kent, co-editor of Footprints: An Anthology of New Ecopoetry (Broken Sleep, 2022).
 Finally Zoe Brigley and Kristian Evans represent 100 Poems to Save the Earth (Seren 2021).
 Does this renewed interest in anthologies about the climate suggest that climate emergency is the subject for our time?

 Robert Minhinnick is one of Wales’ (some would say Britain’s) most eminent writers.
 He is a multi-prizewinning poet, essayist and novelist whose work has won or been shortlisted for the TS Eliot Prize, the Forward Prize for Poetry, the RSL Ondaatje Prize, the Sunday Times Short Story Award, the Edge Hill Short Story Prize and Wales Book of the Year.